SkyTrix/FestivalApp/readme.md

 # Festival App

-Dit is mijn applicatie voor de module Business Applications.
-Het is een WPF applicatie waarmee een festival kan georganiseerd worden.
-De solution bevat ook een Windows 8 applicatie waarmee een overzicht van de lineup kan bekeken worden.
+This is a WPF application to manage a festival.
+The solution also contains a Windows 8 application with an overview of the lineup.

+This is a college assignment for the course New Media and Communication Technology.

 ## Features

-Deze applicatie bevat de volgende features:

-- Beheer van stages
+- Manage stages
- - Stages toevoegen/wijzigen/verwijderen
+ - Add/edit/remove stages
-- Beheer van bands
+- Manage bands
- - Bands toevoegen/wijzigen
+ - Add/edit bands
- - Genres aan band koppelen
+ - Link genres to bands
-- Beheer van genres
+- Manage genres
- - Genres toevoegen/wijzigen/verwijderen
+ - Add/edit/remove genres
-- Lineup beheren
+- Manage lineup
- - Bands aan lineup toevoegen
+ - Add bands to lineup
- - Bands uit lineup verwijderen
+ - Remove bands from lineup
- - Bands verplaatsen in lineup
+ - Move bands in lineup
- - Lineup overzichtelijk weergeven
-- Ticketbeheer
+ - Clear overview of lineup
- - Tickettypes toevoegen/wijzigen/verwijderen
+- Ticket management
- - Tickets reserveren voor gebruikers
+ - Add/edit/remove ticket types
+ - Reserve tickets for users
- - Overzicht weergeven van bestelde tickets
+ - Overview of ordered tickets
- - Aantal nog beschikbare tickets weergeven
+ - Display amount of remaining tickets
- - Tickets exporteren naar Word
+ - Export tickets to Word
-- Beheer van contactpersonen
+- Manage contacts
+ - Add/edit/remove contact types
- - Contactpersoontypes toevoegen/wijzigen/verwijderen
+ - Add/edit/remove contacts
- - Contactpersoon toevoegen/wijzigen/verwijderen
+ - Search contacts
+ - Detailed display of a contact's details
- - Contactpersonen opzoeken
+- Settings
- - Contactpersonen weergeven
+ - Festival name
-- Instellingen
+ - Festival dates
- - Naam festival instellen
- - Datums festival instellen